-In this photograph one notes the considerable brightness of the galaxy’s center region when compared to the galactic ecliptic arm that extends to the upper left corner of this image.
-The upper left region is our zenith.
+In this photograph one notes the considerable brightness of the galaxy’s center region when compared to the galactic ecliptic arm that extends to the upper left corner of that image.
+The upper left region in the photo is our zenith.
 Keep in mind this sizable difference in brilliance and mass of brightness.
 Now I’ll begin to state my different point of view concerning the remote viewer interference.

 So to restate the galactic center is not overhead; only the center of the galaxy’s outer disk or spiral arms are overhead during the worst remote viewing time.
-My thesis depends on the fact that the region of Sag A is the principle source of galactic noise.
+My thesis depends on the fact that the region of Sag A that is the principle source of galactic noise.
 It is the galactic core’s noise we need to avoid (Additional discussion below).

 So I went back using my astronomy software (telescope guiding capable) to examine a great many dates in my records.
 Now my records do not represent a quality controlled study.
 The remoter viewer’s studies likely had specific protocols on scoring events.
 I’m not doing that and I’m not remote viewing – typically.
 I assess my experience’s quality based on clarity, realism, profundity of clear conversation, and other aspects that I subjectively use in determining whether I believe an experience is real, authentic, or valid.
 I also have LOTS and lots of failed mediations (duds) and I have been examining the timing of those too.

 The astronomy software let’s me check the sidereal time, the positioning of the galactic core, location of the Milky Way’s spiral arms overhead, and then I also corrected for my geographic location examining where i was at the time (was I at TMI in VA or in Montana for example).
 I simply took enough experiences to convince myself and this is what I got: